Dot50Cal/JRE-Spotify-Download/README.md

 # Technical Details:

+10-31-2023 Update:

+Starting with MMA Show Podcast #149 (Dan Henderson), Spotify has changed quality #'s again, up by 1, so 16 is now 1920x1080 and Audio is 20.
+I've added a 3rd edition of the downloader to adjust for this.
+Note that the prior episode to this (Fight Companion October 21 2023) still follows script #2's formatting, but the 1280x720 version is uploaded twice.
+This means there is no 1920x1080 rip avaialble since the Youtube livestream is now private.

 10-8-2023 Update:

 Starting with podcast #2038 (Trae Tha Truth), and interspersed, Spotify has changed the "folders" that I outlined below.
 The mappings now go down starting from 19 (Audio stream only) down to 15 (1920x1080 video stream).
 As such, I've added a second JRE Download Bat file which will get these podcasts.
 I'll do more research and see if this changes further.
 In the format of old #, new #, they are now: